arildsd/river-segmentation/README.md

 conda activate myenvname

 ## Make prediction with the model
 The project includes a trained model that can be used to make predictions on black-and-white areal images of rivers.
+Download the model (https://drive.google.com/file/d/1GDZ25vxDchf-C_848oPZHNtp7Up7g5NN/view?usp=sharing)
 To make a prediction:
 python source/run_predictions.py model_path input_folder output_folder